Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 pomeranian dog touching a pregnant womans belly

-Dogs are not typically trained to assist with human births in the same way that doulas or midwives are.
-Dog doulas can, however, still provide emotional support, companionship, and comfort to expectant mothers during labor and childbirth.
+Midwives and doulas are trained to help with human births in different ways.
+Dogs might also be able to provide a form of labor assistance to pregnant people on certain occasions.
+For this reason, certain dogs, referred to as “dog doulas,” can be trained to provide emotional support, companionship, and comfort to expectant parents during labor and childbirth.
 Here are several ways in which a dog can potentially help during a birth.

 dogster face divider